Get started

 tsnet

-Typically, every IP address on your tailnet has to be strongly associated with a single machine.
+Typically, every IP address in your tailnet has to be strongly associated with a single machine.
 This makes it difficult to run multiple services on a single machine.
 Especially if all of those services have different access control rules. tsnet lets you run multiple services on the same machine with different IP addresses, access control rules, and even user identities.

 tsnet is a library that lets you embed Tailscale inside of a Go program.
-This uses a userspace TCP/IP networking stack and makes direct connections to your nodes over your tailnet just like any other machine on your tailnet would.
+This uses a userspace TCP/IP networking stack and makes direct connections to your nodes over your tailnet just like any other machine in your tailnet would.
 When combined with other features of Tailscale, this lets you create new and interesting ways to use computers that you would have never thought about before.

 Inside Tailscale, we use tools built on top of tsnet constantly.
 It powers our internal URL shortener golink.
 It powers the support tooling that our support team uses every single day to help you with your problems.
 There are also a number of internal tools that are built on top of Tailscale and tsnet at such a fundamental level, that they would be impossible to make without them.